-Tours are $40 and they recommend you book in advance to secure your time and day!
+The Whisky Tour costs $40 CAD and they recommend you book in advance to secure your time and day.

 By now you must be so full!
 But there’s still plenty more food and drinks to try in Vernon and a food tour is a great way to explore the best the city has to offer.

 I actually did my food tour in Kelowna with Okanagan Foodie Tours but they actually run a tour in Vernon too.

 Now I can’t say if the tour in Vernon is amazing because I haven’t been, but what I can tell you is that their tour in Kelowna was awesome!
 We ate so much food and tried some incredible dishes from cafes and restaurants with their own unique twists.

 I have actually done several food tours around the world including a food tour in Vancouver as well as one in Hong Kong, Myanmar, and Puerto Vallarta, so I know what makes a good food tour – and these guys do it right!

 9. Spend a day at Kalamalka Beach

 Kalamalka Lake is easily the most beautiful lake in the Okanagan.
 It shines many shades of green and Kal Beach is the perfect place to enjoy the cool water on a hot summer day.

 For Bailey, a visit to Kal Beach was a childhood memory and something she did a lot while she lived in the Okanagan.

 For that reason, we simply had to take a trip down memory lane and well, it was an amazing place to cool down under the Okanagan sun!

 Kal Beach is located on the north side of Kalamalka Lake in Vernon.
 At the lake, there is a large sandy beach area as well as toilets and a small shop.
 There’s also a jetty at the lake, and on a hot day expect the place to be very busy!